smruthi33/Code-Pattern/README.md

 Note:  It is possible to use your own data files.
 If you use an image file from your computer, make sure to conform to the directory structure mentioned above and zip it.

-Fix-up file names for your own data file

-If you use your own data and configuration files, you will need to update the variables that refer to the data files in the Jupyter Notebook.
+If you use your own data and configuration files, you will need to update the variables/folder names that refer to the data files in the Jupyter Notebook.

 To open the notebook, click on the edit icon to start editing the notebook on your project.